ray-project/ray/doc/using-ray-with-tensorflow.md

 ## How to Train in Parallel using Ray

 In some cases, you may want to do data-parallel training on your network.
 We use the network above to illustrate how to do this in Ray.
-The only differences are in the step remote function and the driver code.
+The only differences are in the remote function step and the driver code.

-In the step function, we run the grad operation rather than the train operation to get the gradients.
+In the function step, we run the grad operation rather than the train operation to get the gradients.
 Since Tensorflow pairs the gradients with the variables in a tuple, we extract the gradients to avoid needless computation.

-### Getting numerical gradients that are returned in remote functions
+### Extracting numerical gradients

+Code like the following can be used in a remote function to compute numerical gradients.

 ```python
 x_values = [1] * 100
 y_values = [2] * 100
 numerical_grads = sess.run([grad[0] for grad in grads], feed_dict={x_data: x_values, y_data: y_values})
 ```

-In the main driver code, we get the symbolic gradients from the `grads` operation run in step.
-These will be used in the feed_dict to the train operation.
-We then create a feed dict to apply the gradients and run the `train` operation.

 ### Using the returned gradients to train the network

+By pairing the symbolic gradients with the numerical gradients in a feed_dict, we can update the network.

 ```python
 # We can feed the gradient values in using the associated symbolic gradient
 # operation defined in tensorflow.